Shazaib-Danish/Shazaib-Danish/README.md

 ### Thank You for reaching out to my Profile.

-#### I'm Shazaib Danish, a skilled Flutter app developer with three 3+ of industry experience.
+#### I'm Shazaib Danish, a skilled Flutter app developer with 3+ years of industry experience.
 I am passionate about creating elegant and functional mobile applications using the Flutter framework.💻

 ##### Throughout my career, I have been actively involved in developing high-quality apps for various platforms, including Android and iOS, using Flutter's cross-platform capabilities.
 I have gained comprehensive knowledge of Flutter's UI toolkit, which allows me to design and build beautiful and responsive user interfaces.